Diagnose cloud computers

 • Client resource load

-• internet connection diagnosis: Checks whether the cloud computer can connect to the internet within the specified time range.
-The following items are checked:
+• Internet Connection Diagnosis: Checks whether the cloud computer can connect to the internet within the specified time range.
+It examines the following:

 • Cloud computer environment configuration

-• logon exception diagnosis: Checks for logon failure records from clients or hardware terminals within the specified time range.
-The following items are checked:
+• Logon Exception Diagnosis: Checks for logon failures from the client or hardware within the specified time range.
+It examines the following:

 • Cloud computer environment configuration